hai105178362/deep-learning-algorithms/WEEK-1/README.md

 ## Connectionist Systems

-Requirments for a Connectionist Systems
+Requirements for a Connectionist Systems

 - The connectivity of units
 - The activation function of units